 Equipped with an undergraduate degree in philosophy, students are prepared to enter graduate degree programs, to pursue training in such professions as medicine, law, or religion, or to embark upon a great variety of careers in government, business, or industries that demand broad, liberal perspectives and strong observational, fact-finding, analytical, and communication skills.

 To major in Philosophy is to become a critical thinker, which means gaining the ability to assess and analyze situations to logically and carefully solve or interpret them.

 The Liberal Arts Core: Students pursuing the BA degree are encouraged to take courses in the College of Arts and Letters curriculum beyond the minimum general education requirements to provide both breadth and depth in their liberal arts education.
 Breadth and depth can be achieved through taking courses beyond minimum requirements in the arts and humanities disciplines of art and art history; communications, media, persuasion; dance; English; languages and literatures; music; philosophy; and theatre.
 Students interested in applying to graduate study in the humanities should aim to study comprehensively at least one language other than their native language.
 For the BA in English, one year of language, or equivalent, is required.
 English majors are encouraged to include at least one philosophy (PHIL) course in their coursework.

-For more information, please click on the links at the left or contact us.
+For more information, please click on the links below or contact us.

 921 S 8th Ave, Stop 8056